Glossary

 Minimum Payment

-The smallest amount the issuer requires each month to keep the account in good standing.
+The smallest amount a credit card issuer requires to be paid each month to keep an account in good standing.

 Synonyms: required payment, due amount.